Update: Makerkit's now ships with Next.js 15 by default. 🎉

-I have been busy preparing the migration to Next.js 15, and I am excited to announce that we are making the switch to Next.js 15 in Makerkit as soon as the stable release is out.
+I have been busy preparing the migration to Next.js 15, and I am excited to announce that Makerkit is now fully compatible with Next.js 15 and the React 19 Compiler.

 In this post, we will cover the changes that you need to make to your project to upgrade to Next.js 15, and how Makerkit will approach the migration.